zhaoou/notes/ml/ml_intro.md

 * points closest to the hyperplane(line) are called support vectors
 * margin is the distance between the dividing line and the nearest datapoint, we want to maximize it

+The main goal of any SVM model is to find a classification function f(x) that best fits the dataset (and generalises well!) while maximising the distance (margin) between the nearest points of the two classes

 #### Multidimensional SVM